JasonDJung/ESP32-C3-Devboard/documentation/cad-tutorial.md

 </figure>

 ### Footprint Assignments
-After defining the schematics, it's now time to assign physical footprints to each component.
+After defining the schematics, it is now time to assign physical footprints to each component.
 A footprint defines the area where a component will be mounted and soldered onto the board, ensuring proper electrical connections and mechanical attachment.
 It is a layout of pad, outlines, and markings on a PCB that matches the physical dimensions and pin configuration of a specific electronic component.
 Click on the footprint assigment tool in the the toolbar:

 <figure align="center">
   <img src="Images/schematics/footprint-toolbar.png" alt="Footprint Editor Toolbar" />